Nani-o/ansible-role-home-assistant/README.md

 home-assistant
 --------------

 This role installs [Home Assistant](https://www.home-assistant.io), an home automation bridge.
+I only test it against latest Debian release, the goal is to deploy on a raspberry pi with raspbian.

 Compatibility
 -------------

-- Ubuntu 14.04
-- Ubuntu 16.04
+- Debian 9
-- Ubuntu 18.04
+- Raspbian

 Variables
 ---------